-Durable Objects · Cloudflare Workers docs
+Durable Objects

 This method parses an ID that was previously stringified.
 This is useful in particular with IDs created using

-newUniqueId(), as these IDs need to be stored somewhere, probably as as a string.
+newUniqueId(), as these IDs need to be stored somewhere, probably as a string.

 A stringified object ID is a 64-digit hexadecimal number.
 However, not all 64-digit hex numbers are valid IDs.
 This method will throw if it is passed an ID that was not originally created by